IO42630/about-java/src/1z0-815/10-Exceptions.md

 * there may be multiple catch blocks
     * evaluated in the order they appear in
     * only one may run
-    * if superclass Exception catch before subclass catch
+    * if superclass Exception catch before subclass catch -> C-Error
-        * then Compile-Time error
 * multi-catch block see `Exceptions.java` .
     * declaring inheriatance-related Exceptions in a multi-catch will result in a Compile-time error
         * even if child comes before parent.